cncf/tag-security/assessments/projects/openfga/self-assessment.md

 The changelog will link to the CVE, which will describe the vulnerability and its mitigation.
 Any public announcements sent for these fixes will be linked to [the release notes](https://github.com/openfga/openfga/releases/tag/v1.3.2).

+All OpenFGA security issues can be found on the [Github advisories page](https://github.com/openfga/openfga/security/advisories).

 ## Appendix

-### Known Issues Over Time

-All OpenFGA security issues can be found on the [Github advisories page](https://github.com/openfga/openfga/security/advisories).

-OpenFGA occasionally responded incorrectly to authorization queries, which is a security vulnerability.
-This is usually due to problems in the way relationships are defined in the relationship tuples.
-Known issues have been fixed.

-There have also been issues in responsiveness when a certain number of ListObjects are executed.
-This has also been fixed with updates.

 ### Case Studies.

-The list of projects that utilize OpenFGA include Okta FGA, Twintag, Mapped, Procure Ai,Canonical (Juju & LFX), Wolt, Italarchivi, Read AI, Virtool, Configu, Fianu Labs, and ExcID.
+The [list](https://github.com/openfga/community/blob/main/ADOPTERS.md) of projects that utilize OpenFGA include Okta FGA, Twintag, Mapped, Procure Ai,Canonical (Juju & LFX), Wolt, Italarchivi, Read AI, Virtool, Configu, Fianu Labs, and ExcID.

-An up to date list of companies that publicly acknowledged using OpenFGA can be found [here](https://github.com/openfga/community/blob/main/ADOPTERS.md).

 ### Related Projects/Vendors